-E. Check to see through the ice discharge opening that the spray system is correctly seated and that the water jets uniformely reach the interior of the inverted mold cups; also make sure that the plastic curtain is hanging freely and there is not excessive water spilling through it.
+E. Check to see through the ice discharge opening that the self propeller spray bar is correctly rotating and that the waterjets uniformely reach the interior of the inverted mold cups and there is not excessive water spilling through it.

 F. The ice making process takes place thereby, with the water sprayed into the molds that gets gradually refrigerated by the heat exchange with the refrigerant flowing into the evaporator serpentine.

-During the freezing process, the evaporator temperature falls to 0°C (Red Led blinking as per Fig. 4) and then to -15°C (Red Led ON steady as per Fig. 4a).
-When it reaches -15°C the evaporator temperature sensor supplies a low voltage power signal to the electronic control device (P.C.BOARD) in order to activate an electronic timer.
-This one takes over the control of the freezing cycle up to the complete formation of the ice cubes.
+During the freezing process, when the evaporator temperature falls below an established value, to the evaporator temperature sensor supplies a low voltage power signal to the electronic control device (P.C.BOARD) in order to activate an electronic timer.

+This one takes over the control of the freezing cycle up to the complete formation of the ice cubes (Fig.4).

 NOTE.
-The lenght of the entire freezing cycle is governed by the evaporator temperature sensor which has its probe placed in contact with the evaporator serpentine (Non adjustable) in combination with the electronic timer (Adjustable) incorporated in the P.C.BOARD.
-The timer adjustment is factory set in consideration of the ice maker type, cooling version and ice cube size (Small, Medium, Large).
-It is possible, however, to modify the timed lenght of the freezing cycle, by changing the DIP SWITCH keys setting.
-In Table B of PRINCIPLE OF OPERATION are shown the various time extensions of the freezing cycle second phase, in relation with the different DIP SWITCH keys setting.
+The length of the entire freezing cycle is governed by the evaporator temperature sensor which has its brobe placed in contact with the evaporator serpentine (Non adjustable) in combination with the electronic timer (Adjustable) incorporated in the P.C.
+BOARD).

+The timer adjustment is factory set in consideration of the ice maker model, cooling version and ice cube size (Small, Medium, Large).

+It is possible, however, to modify the timed length of the freezing cycle, by changing the DIP SWITCH keys setting.
-G. After about $17 \div 20$ minutes from the beginning of the freezing cycle, in an hypothetic ambient temperature of $21^{\circ}$ C, the defrost cycle takes place with the hot gas, the water inlet and the water drain valves simoultaneously activated (Fig. 5).

-The electrical components in operation on models are:
+In Table B of PRINCIPLE OF OPERATION are shown the various time extensions of the freezing cycle second phase, in relation with the different DIP SWITCH keys settings.
+G. After about 17-20 minutes from the beginning of the freezing cycle, in an hypothetic ambient temperature of 21°C, the defrost cycle takes place with the hot gas and the water inlet valves being simoultaneously activated (Fig.5).
+The electrical components in operation are: